MuhammadZubairSC/ASL/README.md

 # ASL
 _________________________________________

-The coee for American Sign Langauge (ASL) hand glove.
+The code for American Sign Langauge (ASL) hand glove.
 Check the source file for the code.